 Something with rum?
 Try Stockholm Syndrome, which costs £8 and is made using Bacardi Carta Blanca, Swedish Punsch, Yellow Chartreuse, dill, lemon and egg white.

 Or gin cocktail Cycling in the French Riviera (£9.50) made using Star of Bombay Gin, Suze, Cocchi Americano, Yellow Chartreuse and cucumber bitters.

-Devil’s Advocate is a chilled out, cool and trendy cocktail bar that’s well worth a visit whether you’re on a trip to Scotland’s leading city.
+Devil’s Advocate is a chilled out, cool and trendy cocktail bar that’s well worth a visit whenever you’re on a trip to Scotland’s leading city.